3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 The suite supports various resolution and temperature regimes, necessitating appropriate EOS, opacity files, and additional data files for comprehensive atmospheric modeling.
 While swapping out these files for different simulations is straightforward, extensive modifications to the codebase to accommodate new versions are not recommended.
 The relevant files are organized within the `OPAC_CODE_VERSIONS` and `DATA` directories, and further distinctions are made between different types of files:

-- `SET_1`: Medium Resolution Opacity files for general-purpose simulations.
+- `Low-Res`: Medium Resolution Opacity files for general-purpose simulations.
-- `SET_3`: High-resolution files for detailed analysis.
+- `High-Res`: High-resolution files for detailed analysis.

 ### CIA Files

 The CIA (Collisionally Induced Absorption) files are crucial for providing the opacity data related to molecular interactions that are not captured by line transitions alone.
 These files account for the absorption caused by collisions between atmospheric molecules, contributing significantly to the overall opacity in dense, cooler parts of an atmosphere.
-CIA files are specific to each set of opacity files and reside within the corresponding `SET_X` directories under `OPAC_CODE_VERSIONS`.

 ### Chem Files

 Chem files detail the atmospheric abundances of various molecules and elements.
-Unlike the CIA files, chem files are shared between opacity sets.
+Chem files are shared between opacity sets.
 These files are located in a common directory accessible to all opacity sets.
+There are a number of chem files available based on metallicity.
+If your naming conventions are correct, then it should automatically select the closet one.

 ### Rayleigh Scattering